-We recently received these lovely suggestions from a member of our growing community.
-Thanks, Cindy!
+We recently received these lovely suggestions from members of our growing community.

 I have been enjoying my Breakfast Cure and am now making it for both my husband and me.
 His doctor had recommended that he eat more whole foods and I want to help with that.
 We have tried the fruit ones and recently got the whole sampler pack so we can experience all of the flavors.
 Since we liked them, I recently gave a sampler pack to my daughter-in-law so she can try them too.
 She has to eat gluten-free and I appreciate that all the Breakfast Cure flavors are available to her.